 WORLD leading tidal energy experts Nova Innovation are welcoming a new tide of talent to their board.

-Nova has made a trio of new appointments including Chris Phillips as Chair, Sir Michael Fallon as Deputy Chair, and Brian Aird as Finance Director.
+Nova has made a trio of new appointments including Chris Phillips as Chair, Sir Michael Fallon as Deputy Chair, and Brian Aird as Non Executive Director (Finance).

 Technological advances are now enabling tidal energy to scale-up globally – estimated at generating £126 billion by 2050 as part of the marine energy market.
 The new-look board reflects Nova’s international growth and global ambitions as part of the clean energy transition.